PheelaV/CE152-4/README.md

 ## What?
 The task is to create a map of world given .xzy file full of coordinates and their corresponding altitudes.
 The whole thing is basically a color coded scatter plot.
-The point of this exercise is to be able to see the possible effects of global warming and to raise awareness amongst the students.
+The point of this exercise is to be able to see the possible effects of global warming, with a bit of salt I might add, and to raise awareness amongst the students.
 Which I have accomplished, sort of.
 This primitive models definitely shows you which areas would be hit first.

 ## How?